What Causes Seasonal Affective Disorder?Sep 17, 2020

 Healing Alchemy Energizing Blend: contains essential oils of turmeric, rosemary, bergamot and peppermint to activate mind and body.

-Healing Alchemy Uplifting Blend: contains essential oils of mandarin, bergamot and vetiver to balance your mood and shift to positive, renewing emotions.
+Healing Alchemy Uplifting Blend and inhaler: contains essential oils of mandarin, bergamot and vetiver to balance your mood and shift to positive, renewing emotions.

 Stewart, Alan E., et al. 2014.
 Possible contributions of skin pigmentation and vitamin D in a polyfactorial model of seasonal affective disorder.
 Medical hypotheses 83.5: 517-525.